AustralianCancerDataNetwork/auscatverse/components/ORTHANC.md

 Orthanc requires minimal configuration.
 It is important to map port 8042 to the host OS.
 Most importantly you should map an appropriate location on the host file system to `/var/lib/orthanc/db`.
 This is important as the DICOM imaging data is stored at that location.
 If this isn't mapped properly then this data will not persist when the container is refreshed.

 > Important: Carefully choose an appropriate location to map to `/var/lib/orthanc/db`.
 Keep in mind this is storing imaging data which can grow very large.
-Ideally this will be mapped to a location on a disk which has at least 1TB of disk space available.
+Be sure to consult the [AusCAT infrastructure guide](https://github.com/AustralianCancerDataNetwork/auscatverse/blob/main/guides/INFRASTRUCTURE.md) for more information on disk space requirements.

 A sample Docker stack definition to deploy Orthanc is: